-Due to the coronavirus (COVID-19) crisis, we have had to cancel our in-person procession through downtown Washington, D.C.
+Due to continued concern over the spread of COVID-19, we have once again decided to cancel our annual in-person procession through downtown Washington, D.C.

-Now we invite you to join our LIVE virtual presentation of the Economic and Ecological Way of the Cross.
+Now, along with our co-sponsoring organizations, we invite you to join our live virtual presentation of the Economic and Ecological Way of the Cross.

 If you have any questions or concerns, contact Susan Gunn, email@example.com.

 Co-sponsoring organizations: Maryknoll Office for Global Concerns, Leadership Conference of Women Religious, the Columban Center for Advocacy and Outreach, Pax Christi USA, Pax Christi International, Catholic Labor Network, Sisters of Mercy of the Americas, Stuart Center, National Advocacy Center of the Sisters of the Good Shepherd, Franciscan Action Network, Little Friends for Peace, Conference of Major Superiors of Men.

 All are welcome.

 Based on the Economic Way of the Cross, written by the Religious Working Group on the World Bank/IMF, the Way of the Cross for Economic and Ecological Justice provides a prayerful way to walk the steps of Jesus in this time of financial and ecological crisis.
 This year, it will be a virtual event.

 Each station symbolizes institutional roots of this suffering in government, in transnational corporations, in international financial institutions, in trade agreements, macroeconomic policies, and financial transactions that give shape to economic activity around the world.

 Following is the list of stations and the current issues they symbolize.